datajoedata/datajoedata/README.md

 ### About Me:

 My name is João Vítor Oliveira Alexandre, joe is actually a nickame.
 I'm a ex-biotech student that switched career paths.
-I'm your regular Brazilian boy.
-I Love to go to the beach, drink some caipirinhas and watching documentaries about nature.
-And Kafka is my favorite writer.
+I'm a regular Brazilian boy.
+I Love to go to the beach, drink some caipirinhas, working out and watching documentaries about nature.
+Also, Kafka is my favorite writer.
-As any data nerd, I have a deep impulse for uncovering insights into meaningful data and helping others make informed decisions.
-My dedication and enthusiasm fuel my efforts to build a robust skill set in various data-related tools and techniques.
+Like any data nerd, a deep impulse fuels my soul to investigate and uncover insights, delivering meaningful data and helping others make informed decisions always boosts my dopamine levels.
+My dedication and enthusiasm helped me so far to build a robust skill set in various data-related tools and techniques.
 My ultimate goal is to breathe life into unused data, delivering value through its transformation.
+And also being able to help my family.
 I'm a compulsive learner,